 Leaving Sedona, you’ll drive across the steel-arch Wilson Canyon Bridge, also known as the Midgley Bridge, built in 1938 across the spectacular Wilson Canyon.
 Stop at the picnic site to enjoy the views and even take a short hike into the canyon.

 Past the bridge, you’ll drive through Oak Creek Canyon, famous throughout the world for its spectacular scenery.
-You’ll find plenty of picnic and camping sites, along with hiking trails to enjoy the shaded areas along the rushing creek.
+You’ll find plenty of picnic and camping sites along with hiking trails to enjoy the shaded areas along the rushing creek.
 Drive through here in the off-season or early in the day for the best opportunities to stop, since it gets extremely crowded, especially in the summer.

 The best views along the scenic drive are farther north, from a series of switchbacks, while the road climbs out from Oak Creek towards the high country of Arizona.
 Be sure to stop at Oak Creek Canyon Vista for a spectacular bird’s-eye view of the canyon.
-As a bonus, besides the views, you’ll find displays of Native American jewelry and craft items sold directly by local Native artists who created them.
+As a bonus, you’ll also find displays of Native American jewelry and craft items sold directly by local Native artists who created them.

 3. Flagstaff

+The scenic town at the foot of the San Francisco Peaks, surrounded by the world’s largest ponderosa pine forest, Flagstaff, sits at an elevation of 7,000 feet.
+Spend a full day exploring the town and its surroundings, or even stay here overnight.
 The visitor center in the historic train station offers all the information about the town, including trails in the surrounding mountains.
-Leave your car at the visitor center, and explore historic downtown Flagstaff.
+Leave your car at the visitor center and explore historic downtown Flagstaff.

 Visit the Museum of Northern Arizona and enjoy the exhibits showcasing the landscape, geology, archaeology, and Native People of the Colorado Plateau.

 Drive up to Snow Bowl — any time of the year — for some of the most spectacular mountain scenery in the state.
-Enjoy a hike through a ponderosa pine forest, or through patches of aspens, especially spectacular in fall.
+Enjoy a hike through a ponderosa pine forest or through patches of aspens, especially spectacular in fall.
 You can also take the scenic ski lift year-round to the top of the mountain for even more stunning views.

 Before nightfall, drive up Mars Hill to the Lowell Observatory, and look through the telescope used to discover Pluto.